funilrys/PyFunceble/README.rst

     :target: https://pepy.tech/project/pyfunceble-dev

-**PyFunceble** aims to provide an accurate availability check through the usage of multiple sources which are for example - to only list them:
+**PyFunceble** aims to provide an accurate availability check through the usage of multiple sources which are for example - to only list a few:

 - the WHOIS record(s).
 - the DNS record(s).